ResearchScientist/Notes-Conversation-Design/Responses.md

 | bot | user |
 | --- | --- |
 | When do you want to go on your trip?
 For example, you can say "friday to monday" or "starting on feb 2 until feb 12". | I want to go next week from monday to wednesday. |

+# Repeat

+Capture utterances that indicate that the user did not understand the response given by the bot.

+- huh
+- what
+- sorry
+- I don't get it

+Then have the bot provide a new response that is clearer and a variation of the initial response.
+Do not just repeat the same response to the user.